EADI Regional Meeting and PhD Symposium for Czech Republic, Poland and Slovakia

 To register for the event, click here

 Please note: All participants must register using the registration link.
-In addition, if you also want to submit a contribution for the PhD workshop, you need to fill the contribution form.
 You will be notified over the summer regarding whether your contribution is accepted or not for the PhD symposium.

 Thursday 15 September 2022